uccross/ssdbm2019/index.md

 </div>
 ![UCSC and Engineering 2](assets/images/UCSCAndEngineering2.png)

-**Please make hotel reservations now.
-Most reservation blocks expire June 21!**
+**Please register and make hotel reservations now!
+Some hotel conference rates might still be available for a few days!
+Regular registration ends July 6.**

 # Welcome to SSDBM 2019 #